SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

 ### 1 Find Try-Me!

-Firstly, start PubSub+ Manager.
+Firstly, start PubSub+ Broker Manager.
 This should be fairly straight-forward.
 You need the IP address of your broker, and the SEMP port.

 * Docker: "localhost:8080"
 * VM image: "{ip address}:8080